-I’m a journalist based in Manchester, UK where I live with my partner and our two Romanian Rescue dogs (Peggy Olsen-Schuyler and Rupert ‘Ru’ Paul Anker).
+I’m a journalist and producer based in Manchester, UK where I live with my partner and our two rescue dogs (Peggy Olsen-Schuyler and Rupert ‘Ru’ Paul Anker).

 I write about anything and everything, but especially: education, sustainability and environmental issues, sport, theatre, and gender.

 I also work for BBC Sport, based out of their offices in Salford.